Heat transfer can throw off a balanced system. When temperature control is key, consider dampers with insulated blades. Learn more with the Condenser.

 Temperature Control

 There are two common blade shapes for control dampers: single-thickness blades and airfoil blades.
-Insulated blades often take the airfoil shape.
 For airfoils, two pieces of sheet metal are combined into a curved shape that resembles the wing of an airplane.
 There are structural supports along the interior of the blade to keep the blade’s shape.

-Insulated blades take this design a step further.
+Insulated blades take the airfoil design a step further.
 Manufacturers inject insulating foam in between the two pieces of metal, filling the core of the blade.
 This insulation is commonly made from fiberglass.
 MCDLG uses a two-part mixture of polyurethane for our insulated damper line.

 Whatever it’s made from, the insulation is meant to prevent heat from passing through the blade.
 This is commonly referred to as thermal transfer.